Investigation underway at Coconut Creek landfill in search for missing Alabama mother

 COCONUT CREEK, FLA.
-(WSVN) - Local and federal investigators are searching for a missing Alabama mother in a South Florida landfill.
+(WSVN) - Local and federal investigators have begun searching for a missing Alabama mother in a South Florida landfill.

-The FBI and local investigators have begun a search at Monarch Hill Landfill in Coconut Creek as they investigate the disappearance of 21-year-old Leila Cavett who went missing in Broward County in July.
+The FBI and local investigators started a search at Monarch Hill Landfill in Coconut Creek, Thursday morning, as they investigate the disappearance of 21-year-old Leila Cavett who went missing in Broward County in July.

 7SkyForce hovered over the scene where several crew members could be seen digging through the landfill Thursday morning.